System Requirements

 - Rust is installed and working (

-) - Solana CLI is installed (
+rustc --version) - Solana/Agave CLI is installed (

-) - Arch CLI is installed (
+solana --version) - Arch CLI is installed (

-) - Docker is running (
+arch-cli --version) - Docker is running (

-) - All required ports are available
+docker --version) - All required ports are available

 - Development environment is configured